 Taking the leap to rent a small office space is a tough decision for any small business owner, and the pandemic has not helped with this at all!
 Many people are asking how the current situation is going to affect office space and business in general moving forward.
 With the majority of businesses having to transition to remote working, the future of traditional office spaces is definitely a more flexible approach.
-To put you at ease, we have put together some of the essential things to consider when renting an office in Lincolnshire space post-pandemic.
+To put you at ease, we have put together some of the essential things to consider when renting an office in North East Lincolnshire space post-pandemic.

 Health & Safety Compliance

 In this ‘new normal’, property owners are responsible for complying with government guidelines that have been set out to protect the public.
 Future tenants are also expected to adhere to these regulations and work with landlords to ensure compliance.

 There are a few main general health & safety principles that you need to be made aware of when it comes to renting office space:

 1. Risk Assessment